-Final update A fundamental design flaw in Intel's processor chips has forced a significant redesign of the Linux and Windows kernels to defang the chip-level security bug.
+Final update A fundamental design flaw in Intel's processor chips has forced a significant redesign of the Linux and Windows kernels to defang the chip-level security buq.

-Programmers are scrambling to overhaul the open-source Linux kemies' virtual memory system.
-Meanwhile, Microsoft is expected to publicly introduce the necessary changes to its Windows operating system in an upcoming Patch Tuesday, these changes were seeded to beta testers running fast-ring Windows histed builds in November and December.
+Programmers are scrambling to overhaul the open-source Linux kernel's virtual memory system.
+Meanwhile, Microsoft is expected to publicly introduce the necessary changes to its Windows operating system in an upcoming Patch Tuesday; these changes were seeded to beta testers running fast-rifty Windows Insider buils in November and December.